gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 2. Obtain the eyes' local transformation matrix

 This matrices specify the position and orientation of the left and right eyes **releative** to the device's pose.
-Just like any eye-specific information, we need to query it from the current frame's `Drawable`.
+Just like any eye-specific information, we need to query it from the current frame's `LayerRenderer.Drawable`.
 Here is how we obtain the left and right eyes local view matrices:

 ```swift
 let leftViewLocalMatrix = drawable.views[0].transform